quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 to an active server using an algorithm of its own choosing.
 It need not coordinate this algorithm with the servers.
 The algorithm SHOULD be deterministic over short time scales so that related packets go to the same server.
+The design of this algorithm SHOULD consider the version-invariant properties of QUIC described in {{QUIC-INVARIANTS}} to maximize its robustness to future versions of QUIC.
 For example, a non-compliant DCID might be converted to an integer and divided by the number of servers, with the modulus used to forward the packet.
 The number of servers is usually consistent on the time scale of a QUIC connection handshake.

 Load balancers SHOULD drop packets with non-compliant DCIDs in a short header.